The Changeling Hypothesis:

 The obvious syllogism goes; AK is the “killing curse”.
 Voldemort tried to kill Harry Potter.
 Therefore, Voldemort tried to kill Harry Potter with an AK.

 Well.
 No. Not necessarily.
-Not even if Rowling seems to imply as much.
+Not even if Rowling tries to imply as much.
 Rowling doesn’t bother to “think” about the kinds of things she plunks into her story.
-We will not get a well thought-out extrapolation of what happened from Rowling.
-Anything she gives us is going to be as full of holes as swiss cheese.
-And she doesn’t like to be pinned down to anything she’s already told us, either.
+We are not ever going to get a well thought-out extrapolation of what happened from Rowling.
+Anything she gives us is almost guaranteed to be as full of holes as swiss cheese.
+And she doesn’t like to be pinned down to being forced to comply with anything she’s already told us, either.
 We’ve got the Flints to prove it.
-We’d be much better off rolling our own.
+All in all, we’d be much better off rolling our own.

-Particularly not if Dumbledore was right in his belief that Voldemort’s intention was to create a Horcrux from Harry Potter’s murder (and I can’t see any real probability that he was wrong, even though Rowling doesn’t appear to have gone anywhere near that scenario in DHs.).
+Particularly not if Dumbledore was right in his belief that Voldemort’s intention was to create a Horcrux from Harry Potter’s murder (and I can’t see any real reason why he should be wrong, even though Rowling appears to have completely forgotten all about that scenario by the time she wrote DHs).

-AK is just the killing curse which is reputed to be “unblockable”.
+AK is only the killing curse which is reputed to be “unblockable”.

 A 15-month-old infant is not going to be doing a lot of curse blocking.

 Rowling, obviously never considered the details of the process important enough to work them out all the way through to their logical conclusion.
-(Or to account for how Albus supposedly knows exactly what happened at Godric’s Hollow despite the fact that there were no surviving witnesses apart from Harry who she is determined to say didn’t see what was going on.)
-But let’s explore this a bit further.
+(Or, for that matter, how to account for how Albus supposedly knows exactly what happened at Godric’s Hollow despite the fact that there were no surviving witnesses apart from Harry who Rowling is determined to say didn’t see what was going on.)
+But let’s explore this all a bit further.

-The actual splitting of the caster’s soul would be the Horcrux-creation spell’s primary purpose.
-The AK’s purpose is simply to kill it’s target.
+The actual separation of a piece of the caster’s soul would be the Horcrux-creation spell’s primary purpose.
+An AK’s purpose is simply to kill it’s target.
 There are any number of perfectly legitimate, socially acceptable reasons why one might need to kill a target.
 The target doesn’t need to be human (in fact it usually isn’t).
 AK isn’t even necessarily illegal in itself.
 It’s only illegal when used against another human.
 You might as well compare the AK to owning a rifle.

 But I suspect that the Horcrux-creator spell’s victim is human; always.
-In fact that one probably requires a human victim.
-It modifies the caster’s soul, and produces the side effect of the destruction of another person’s life, as a by-product.
+Or at any rate, is a sentient Being.
+In fact that one probably requires that a victim have a soul of their own.
+It modifies the caster’s soul, and produces the side effect of the destruction of another person’s life, and the release of their soul, as a by-product.

 And the spell also makes it possible to encase the newly-created fragment in its external housing (the Horcrux) as a part of the inherent process in order to keep the split from healing.
 The soul, as Slughorn tells us is supposed to remain intact.
-To separate it is against nature.
+To separate out that fragment of the murderer’s soul is “against nature”.

 There is nothing against nature about killing things.
 In nature, most creatures kill just in order to eat.